canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

      - QCOW image files are disk image files containing raw sector-by-sector copies of a storage device.
    * - Use cases
      -
-       QCOW images are used for creating bootable disks and virtual machines in virtualisation environments.
+       QCOW images are used for creating bootable disks and virtual machines in virtualization environments.
 Some of the features that make QCOW images attractive are their support for dynamic disk sizing, snapshot support and copy-on-write.

        One of the primary use cases of our published QCOW images is to use QEMU to create and manage virtual machines.
 Other providers, such as VirtualBox, can be used for this, or you can use a ``.img`` file to create a bootable USB drive or deploy in an embedded system.